MobinMardi/Exoptimizer/README.md

 </div>

 **Exoptimizer** is a comprehensive Windows gaming optimization tool designed to maximize system performance for gaming.
-With an intuitive modern interface, real-time monitoring, advanced optimization features, and **NEW EXTREME OPTIMIZATION** mode for maximum FPS boost, it provides everything needed to enhance your gaming experience.
+With an intuitive modern interface, real-time monitoring, advanced optimization features, and Extreme Optimization mode for maximum FPS boost, it provides everything needed to enhance your gaming experience.

 ## ✨ Features